 - a.
-Each member body's editorreviewer must check the assigned M-set and D-set for data integrity, correctness, missing data and duplication.
+Each reviewer must check the assigned M-set and D-set for data integrity, correctness, missing data and duplication.
 Checking for unification is not mandatory, but desirable.
 Typical review comment examples for each set are provided in Section 4. - b.
-Member bodies Reviewers must submit their comments in registered IRG documents to the IRG chief editor and technical editor at least two months before the next IRG meeting or according to the IRG approved working schedule. - c.
-The IRG chief editor and technical editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least one month before the next IRG meeting or according to the IRG approved working schedule. - d.
-Submitters must submit their response to questionable characters in an IRG regist ered document one week before the next IRG meeting. and oAll eutside experts are encouraged to prepare and submit supplementary documents (with IRG document numbers) so that they can be discussed at the next IRG meeting.
+Reviewers must submit their comments in registered IRG documents to IRG chief editor at least two months before the next IRG meeting or according to IRG approved working schedule. - c.
+IRG chief editor will consolidate the comments and produce a registered IRG document for circulation and discussion at least one month before the next IRG meeting or according to IRG approved working schedule. - d.
+Submitters must submit their response to questionable characters in an IRG registrered document one week before the next IRG meeting.
+All experts are encouraged to prepare and submit supplementary documents (with IRG document numbers) so that they can be discussed at the next IRG meeting.